jgraph/www.diagrams.net-source/pages/feature-flag-devops-whitepaper.md

 Instead of the long development time needed to implement large changes in a software product, the development cycle for SaaS is shorter and more focused, even more so than the processes used by agile software development teams.

 This leaner and faster development process is underpinned by feature flags and releases small updates often.
-It incorporates user feedback constantly through built-in feedback loops involving active and stakeholder customers.
+It incorporates user feedback constantly through built-in feedback loops that involve active and stakeholder customers.

 <img src="/assets/img/blog/feature-flag-devops-comparison.png" style="width=100%;max-width:600px;height:auto;" alt="Comparing traditional, agile and feature-flag development processes">
 <br />_Diagram 1: Difference between traditional, agile and feature flag development processes_